socratools/socradoc/doc/soundcraft-notepad-usb-protocol.md

 On the 2/2 channel USB capture devices Notepad-5 and Notepad-8FX, the two selected channels go to the two channels of the USB capture device.
-On the 4/4 channel USB capture device Notepad-12FX, you can select the two mixer channels going to USB capture device channels 3+4, but the USB capture device channels 1+2 are always fixed to MIC 1 + MIC 2.
+On the 4/4 channel USB capture device Notepad-12FX, the USB capture device channels 1+2 are always fixed to MIC 1 + MIC 2, and you can select the two mixer channels going to USB capture device channels 3+4.

      0  1  2  3  4  5  6  7
     00 00 04 00 00 00 00 00